morungos/morungos.github.io/_posts/2021-08-27-php-javascript-server.md

 I mean, we do all that too, but it is infinitely easier when we at least exercise the majority of the code and fix all the missing variables and superficially broken logic as soon as we can, so our manual scans get to the core problems quicker.
+In Don Norman's terms, we're closing the [gulf of evaluation](https://www.interaction-design.org/literature/book/the-glossary-of-human-computer-interaction/gulf-of-evaluation-and-gulf-of-execution).

-We actually aren't using this to check that the system works, we're mainly using it to flush out as many error messages as we can in a short space of time.
+So, we actually aren't doing this to check that the system works, we're using it to flush out as many error messages as we can in a short space of time, so we can address them in context.

 The issues with PHP are that to do this kind of test, we want a quick command-line server (so we can run it as developers, without having to deploy all the time) that